-Getting older comes with a wealth of amazing things – like more self-assurance, life experience, and that sage wisdom that can only come from a few trips around the sun.
-Unfortunately, it also comes with some downsides – like collagen production in your skin slowing down.
-While it’s just one of those indisputable facts of life, thankfully there are ways to slow down this process.
-Here’s our ultimate guide on how to rebuild collagen in your skin.
+Getting older comes with a wealth of amazing things - like more self-assurance, life experience, and that sage wisdom that can only come from a few trips around the sun.
+Unfortunately, it also comes with some downsides - like collagen creation in your skin slowing down.
+While it's just one of those indisputable facts of life, thankfully there are ways to slow down this process.
+Here's our ultimate guide on how to increase collagen in your skin.

 So, what exactly is collagen?

 Collagen is one of the most important building blocks for healthy skin, it's important to take care of your natural collagen while you have it.
 It is a protein made up of amino acids, and accounts for roughly 25%-35% of the protein in our bodies.
 As a structural protein, it is also the main component of skin and connective tissue.

 As we age, the body naturally starts producing less collagen.
 However, there are a few lifestyle factors that contribute to the early break-down of collagen in the skin.
 Over time, this accumulation of damage causes fine lines, uneven skin tone, and sagging skin.